felleg/felleg.gitlab.io-backup/content/posts/20210321-hoarding-project.md

 Back on topic, the Hoarding Project was actually the culmination of a process that had already begun years ago.
 In 2018, I had already started selling what I considered "junk" in my collection.
 By "junk", I mean objects that I hadn't touched in over 3 years.
-None of this was in display in my Billy shelf, believe it or not...
+None of this was in display in my bookcase, believe it or not...

 {{< figure src="/img/hoarding-project/first-bundle-sold.jpg" position="center" caption="Hard to believe that all of this was completely useless to me.
 I hardly noticed it when it was gone." >}}